Options for People Who Are Incapacitated

 The courts generally consider the creation of a conservatorship to be a last resort.
 Therefore, a person petitioning for the appointment of a conservator must provide clear and convincing evidence not only that the conservatee is unable to provide for their own physical needs or manage their financial resources, but also that no less restrictive alternative is available.

-To begin the process, a Dublin conservatorship attorney files a petition for the appointment of a conservator in a California Superior Court.
+To begin the process, a San Jose conservatorship lawyer files a petition for the appointment of a conservator in a California Superior Court.
 That petition must contain information regarding the proposed conservator, a statement of why the conservatee is unable to handle their own affairs and care, and information regarding the spouse and relatives of the conservatee, as well as additional information depending on the circumstances.

 The proposed conservatee’s spouse or domestic partner, relatives, friends, and other interested persons may support or oppose the conservatorship petition.
 The court also conducts an independent investigation, including interviews of the conservatee, petitioners, all proposed conservators, the spouse and relatives of the conservatee, and any other individuals the conservatee wants interviewed.

 If, after the hearing and investigation, the court is satisfied that the conditions for conservatorship exist, it appoints a suitable conservator and grants that individual authority to manage the property and affairs of the conservatee.
 Conservatorships, except temporary conservatorships, continue until the death of the conservatee or until the court orders otherwise.